RebeccaMahany/Decoding-Ada/README.md

 > One-letter words remained undisguised.
 In any longer word each letter was replaced by the one succeeding it in the alphabet at such an ordinal point-- second, third, fourth, and so forth--which corresponded to the number of letters in that word.
-Thus "love," a four-letter word, became "pszi" ("p" being the fourth letter after "l" in the alphabetic series, "s" the fourth after "o", et cetera), whilst, say, "lovely" (in which the longer stretch made it necessary, in two instances, to resume the alphabet after exhausting it) became "_ruBkrE_," where the letters overflowing into the new alphabetic series were
-capitalized: B, for instance, standing for "v" whose substitute had to be the sixth letter ("lovely" consists of six letters) coming after it: _wxyzAB_, and "y" going still deeper into that next series: _zABCDE_.
+Thus "love," a four-letter word, became "_pszi_" ("p" being the fourth letter after "l" in the alphabetic series, "s" the fourth after "o", et cetera), whilst, say, "lovely" (in which the longer stretch made it necessary, in two instances, to resume the alphabet after exhausting it) became "_ruBkrE_," where the letters overflowing into the new alphabetic series were capitalized: B, for instance, standing for "v" whose substitute had to be the sixth letter ("lovely" consists of six letters) coming after it: _wxyzAB_, and "y" going still deeper into that next series: _zABCDE_.

 > ...